g5t/mcstas-readout-master/README.md

 and the ESS data pipeline via the [Event Formation Unit](https://github.com/ess-dmsc/event-formation-unit) (EFU).

 ## Overview
+Different McStas components are provided to support different types of detectors used with the EFU;
+since each detector type produces different information per neutron event.
+At present only detectors using CAEN digitizers and simple TTL-based signals are supported, but extending the system to support other detector types is straightforward.

-The component makes a Poisson distributed Monte Carlo choice for every neutron that it is passed based on the weight, `_particle->p`, or the weight squared (user configurable).
+Each component makes a Poisson distributed Monte Carlo choice for every neutron that it is passed based on the weight, `_particle->p`, or the weight squared (user configurable).
 If the random choice is finite event-identifying parameters are read from the `_particle` struct's `USER_VARS` (detailed below) which must have been set earlier in the simulation.